Amrukoparkar/Blinkit-Sales-Analysis/README.md

 This project presents a detailed **Excel dashboard** built to analyze the sales performance of Blinkit — an online grocery delivery platform.
 It includes various business requirements, KPIs, and visual insights designed to assist in data-driven decision-making.

+> **TL;DR**: This Excel dashboard for Blinkit offers actionable insights on sales performance using clean visualizations like pivot tables, pie charts, and KPIs.
+Download and explore it now!

 ---

 ## 🧩 Project Overview